|Home > About NIH > NIH Almanac > Historical Data|

 A well-known and respected basic cancer researcher who has focused on multidrug resistance in human cells, Dr. Gottesman was appointed NIH deputy director for intramural research (DDIR) in November 1993.
 He had been acting DDIR for the previous year and was acting director of the National Center for Human Genome Research from 1992 to 1993.
 He continues as chief of NCI's Laboratory of Cell Biology, a post he has held since 1990.

-A native of New Jersey, he received his B.A. degree from Harvard College in 1966 and earned his M.D. degree at Harvard Medical School in 1970.
+He received his B.A. degree from Harvard College in 1966 and earned his M.D. degree at Harvard Medical School in 1970.

 In 1971 Dr. Gottesman came to NIH as a research associate in the National Institute of Arthritis, Metabolism and Digestive Diseases (now NIDDK), where he worked for 3 years.
 He spent a year as an assistant professor at Harvard Medical School and, together with his wife, joined the permanent staff of NCI in 1976.
 He became chief of the molecular cell genetics section, Laboratory of Molecular Biology, NCI, in 1980 and chief of the Laboratory of Cell Biology, NCI, in 1990.

 At NIH, his research interests have ranged from how DNA is replicated in bacteria to how cancer cells elude chemotherapy.
 In the past several years - collaborating with Dr. Ira Pastan, chief of NCI's Laboratory of Molecular Biology, he has identified the human gene responsible for resistance of cancer cells to many of the most common anticancer drugs and has shown that this gene encodes a protein which acts to pump anticancer drugs out of drug-resistant human cancers.